peterbe/premailer/README.rst

 For more advanced options, check out the code of the ``Premailer`` class and all its options in its constructor.

-You can also use premailer from the command line by using his main module.
+You can also use premailer from the command line by using its main module.

 ::